308 GOLDEN GATE

 Additional spaces (with exterior access only):

-A large half-basement Storage and Tool Room houses two hot water tanks with water recirculation, and a whole-house water filtration unit designed to purge virtually all chemicals and pollutants from the city water source.
+A large half-basement Storage and Tool Room houses two hot water tanks with water recirculation, and a whole-house water filtration unit designed to purge chemicals and pollutants from the city water source.
 This system was recently upgraded with an infrared element designed to kill viruses and a wide range of bacteria.

 The Bonus Room was originally used as a game room on the lower northeastern corner of the house.
 It has been repurposed as a “Video Production Studio.”
 It has its own separate entrance and tiled balcony.